Co-author: Ruwan Wickramarachchi (AI Institute, University of South Carolina)

 Autonomous driving is still far from being fully realized in scenarios requiring level 5 autonomy.
 Knowledge-infused learning—the integration of knowledge graphs and machine learning—can be the key to overcoming challenges in autonomous driving.
 An introduction.

 Significant progress has been made in autonomous driving technology since it was first exhibited at the visionary DARPA Grand Challenge in 2004.
 Since that time, autonomous driving has been a key testbed for exploring the capabilities and limitations of machine learning.
 As driving requires comprehension of complex scenarios and the mapping of multimodal sensory inputs to control sequences, machine learning has proven quite effective at solving this challenge by approaching it as a non-linear control problem.
 Further, it has also shown great potential for generalization, as previously learned rules can often be applied to new driving scenarios, or new complex rules learned from experience.
-The rapid progress of machine learning for autonomous driving is further enabled by the https://arxiv.org/pdf/1910.11968.pdf.
+The rapid progress of machine learning for autonomous driving is further enabled by the recent availability and diversity of good datasets.

 But even with these recent advancements, the technology is still far from ready to meet the requirements of full level 5 autonomy.
 The technical challenges of machine learning include, but are not limited to, safety, computation, architecture, verification and adaptability.
 In addition, fully autonomous driving and its widespread use pose new challenges, including user acceptance, accountability, explainability and conformance with legal, ethical, and societal boundaries.

 As a potential solution to overcoming such challenges, we introduce the concept of knowledge-infused learning, which involves the integration of knowledge graphs with machine learning.
 We believe that intelligent integration of knowledge graphs will enrich the vehicle's understanding of complex driving situations, thus increasing its ability to deal with many technical and non-technical challenges.